Just moved into a home with a private well? Or considering buying a property with an existing well?

 An annual well system inspection is essentially a professional test for cleanliness, contaminants, and mechanical issues.
 Annual inspections are recommended by the National Ground Water Association.

 During a well inspection, a certified contractor will assess the performance in your well system and check that the well’s setup hasn’t changed.
 As well as inspecting the well equipment, the contractor will also perform a flow test and check water levels to ensure the pump is working as it should.
+Here’s a complete well inspection checklist covering all the tasks the contractor will complete.

 Repairing or Replacing Parts